janfait/mappforce/README.md

 #### .env file

-An .env file in the root folder of MappForce should host two important variables.
-An encryption key and a idle_timeout variable which indicates the session length for the UI user.
+An .env file in the root folder of MappForce should host three important variables.
+An encryption key, you CEP instance name and a idle_timeout variable which indicates the session length for the UI user.
 An example .env file looks like this:

 <pre>
 # encryption key for sensitive session variables
-SECRET="myverysecretencryptionkey"
+SECRET="value"
 # maximum length of period without activity before logout
 IDLE_TIMEOUT=1800
 #contact person
 CONTACT="jan.fait@mapp.com"
+#CEP INSTANCE
+CEP="mapp_marketing"
+#QUERY LIMIT FOR SFDC
+QUERY_LIMIT=500
 </pre>

 See dotenv package documentation for further info at https://github.com/vlucas/phpdotenv

 #### /srv/settings.php file

 Below is an example settings.php file for production use with a sqlite database.
 Mind the cep['system'] setting.
-This is where your Mapp CEP system name needs to be populated.
-If this is missing, you won't be able to make API requests.
-The server will respond with "Missing Mapp CEP instance setting".
+This is where your Mapp CEP system name needs to be populated from your .env file.

 <pre>
 	<?php